 Over the 25 years that I’ve worked in corporate environments and coached entrepreneurs, people have always looked to find the best time management techniques and strategies.

-As a coach, entrepreneurs come to me because they feel they don’t have enough time to achieve everything they want to each day.
+As a business coach, entrepreneurs come to me because they feel they don’t have enough time to achieve everything they want to each day.

 They are busy, but not achieving what they want.